Therapixel/pacsanini/docs/about/contributing.md

 </details>

+To be able to run all tests, you will also need to have docker (see here for and [installation guide](https://docs.docker.com/get-docker/)).
+This is used to run test suites.

 ## Running tests

 Although tests are automatically run when new pull requests are submitted, you are encouraged to run tests locally.
 Testing is done with the `pytest` framework.
 This is useful for running quick tests.